roryl/lucee-book/first_class_functions.md

 # First Class Functions

-All function declarations in Lucee are first class functions, meaning that you can pass functions around as variables to other functions, copy them, delete them, etc. Although this is not often used, this enables complex dynamic runtime behavior.
+All function declarations in Lucee are first class functions, meaning that functions can be passed around as variables to other functions, copy them, delete them, etc. Although this is not often used, this enables complex dynamic runtime behavior.

 Consider the following two Components:

-a.cfc
+>a.cfc

 ```
 component {